 After writing all of these lovely posts about early retirement, you’d think by now I’d have shared my affection for our accountant.
 The Wizard of my Oz.
 The Swami of my Savings Plan.
-The Shining Light in a cold, dark world… So why do you need a good accountant?
+The Shining Light in a cold, dark world… So what are the benefits of an accountant anyhow??

 Good thing then, that the day after I wrote about early retirement acceleration, I had a scheduled annual check-in with the “Wizard.”
-See, a good accountant isn’t just for preparing your taxes like good ol’ H&R Block.
+See, the benefits of an accountant go far beyond just preparing your taxes like H&R Block.
 He or she is also your tax strategist.

 With Our Accountant, We Cover-off on Three Topics

 - Early retirement acceleration plans and healthcare, specifically

 With our AirBNB, I just assumed I would treat the property like our current long-term rentals from a tax perspective.
 My accountant was quick to point put that Airbnbs (as with hotels) are handled with a schedule C. It’s a common business.

 Unlike long-term rentals, I’ll be taxed an extra 15% on profits for social security and medicare.
 This is the same as with any hotel or B&B business.
 Besides, the options for depreciation are more limited.
 Sure, an Airbnb, just like a hotel is a depreciable asset, but you can’t accelerate that depreciation as a tax strategy.

 We’re accelerating depreciation on one of our four rentals to mitigate pre-early retirement tax bills.
 This is a good tactic, right up there with socking dollars into 401Ks and health savings accounts, while you’re earning more, before early retirement.